sdiehl/wiwinwlh/tutorial.md

 There is a singular truth to keep in mind when learning monads.

-> A monad is just it's algebraic laws.
+> A monad is just its algebraic laws.
 Nothing more, nothing less.

 Eightfold Path to Monad Satori
 ------------------------------